 Willa Cather’s My Ántonia (pronounced “an-ton-ee-yuh” as in the name Anthony) is one of the seminal works of the great American pastoral tradition, similar in style to O Pioneers!
 It is told as a reflection by Cather’s childhood friend.
 Appropriately, the novel begins with an epigraph citing Virgil’s Georgics – Optima dies…prima fugit (“the best days are the first to disappear”).
 Like Virgil’s Georgics or Hesiod’s Works and Days, Willa Cather’s My Ántonia celebrates nostalgia for the rustic, Arcadian life.

 The book was published in 1918, and was Cather’s great masterpiece.
 It is sometimes grouped together as the “Prairie Trilogy” which includes: O Pioneers!
 (1913), The Song of the Lark (1915), and My Ántonia (1918).

 The novel is uniquely modernist, as it contains no significant plot arc, aside from being a bildungsroman of sorts.
 What is at stake in My Ántonia?
-The story is framed and told through the perspective of Jim Burden, an old friend who is now a successful east coast attorney.
+The story is framed and told through the perspective of Jim Burden, an old friend who is now a successful East Coast attorney.
 He mentions that he is trapped in a loveless marriage.
 Cather and Burden decide to embark on a competition to write a novel reflecting on their jovial childhood friend, Ántonia.
 At the start of the book, Willa Cather claims to simply reiterate Burden’s story of Ántonia.
 The novel is told in five parts through Mr. Burden’s lens: